mozilla/protocol/components/branding/wordmark/readme.md

 - `mzp-t-product-pocket`
 - `mzp-t-product-relay`

+Wordmarks are aligned with text by default (either left or right, depending on text direction).
+Some additional layout classes are available to center the wordmark on all viewports or only in small viewports.

+Layout classes:
+- `mzp-l-wordmark-center`
+- `mzp-l-wordmark-center-on-sm-md`

 ### Tips
 This component uses CSS image replacement to display a background image in place of the element’s text content.
 If you use the wordmark as meaningful content like